nbudin/threeman/README.md

     $ threeman

-Threeman will open a new iTerm 2 window with each of your Procfile commands running in a separate tab.
+Threeman will open a new terminal window with each of your Procfile commands running in a separate tab.

 ## Development